Petersoj/alpaca-java/README.md

 ```

 ### Assets
 The Assets API serves as the master list of assets available for trade and data consumption from Alpaca.
 Assets are sorted by asset class, exchange and symbol.
-Some assets are only available for data consumption via Polygon, and are not tradable with Alpaca.
-These assets will be marked with the flag `tradable=false`.

 Example usage:
 ```java